Last Modified: February 26, 2014

 All About Fuses

 The definition of a fuse is relatively simple.
-It is a wire that melts when subjected to too high of a current.
+It is a short piece of enclosed wire, that melts when subjected to too high of a current.
 When it does, the circuit opens.
 However, if you've chosen the incorrect size for your application, it may not open.
 Or, it may open after a very long delay.
 In any case, you want the fuse to do its job, well before your wiring becomes its own fuse!

 Fuses are there to protect the cabling (wiring).
 For example, the Icom IC-7000 has a 5 amp (system) fuse mounted inside the radio, and 30 amp fuses in the cabling (both plus and minus leads).
 If you short out a supply connection (pin 3 of the tuner port for example), a circuit board trace and/or switching transistor will fail long before the 5 amp fuse opens.
 The 30 amp fuses will never open in this particular case.
 It can be argued that the power cable fuses do protect the radio if something fails catastrophically, a final perhaps, but chances are some other component in the circuitry will be damaged beyond repair before the power cable fuse(s) opens, and here is why.